 A key benefit of PingFederate was its flexible deployment options, allowing users to authenticate against their local authentication source – typically Active Directory in their ‘home’ office – to access global applications and services, without the need for WWF to manage a separate ‘global’ identity and credentials for each user.

-Deploying PingFederate in this way has made it possible for WWF to provide a single authentication source no matter where the user is located, be that in the US, Uganda or Uruguay, significantly reducing the complexity inherent in large distributed organisations like WWF.
+Deploying PingFederate in this way has made it possible for WWF to provide a single authentication source no matter where the user is located, be that in the US, Uganda or Uruguay, significantly reducing the complexity inherent in large distributed organizations like WWF.

 Users are now able to access WWF-International IT services using the same username and password as they use to log on to applications in their local office.
-This has significantly reduced the number of credentials maintained within the organisation, leading to major improvements in the user experience while significantly reducing onboarding time and the potential for confusion for new users.
+This has significantly reduced the number of credentials maintained within the organization, leading to major improvements in the user experience while significantly reducing onboarding time and the potential for confusion for new users.

-Alongside these productivity benefits, the security profile of the organisation has also been improved.
+Alongside these productivity benefits, the security profile of the organization has also been improved.
 The solution has been so successful that individual offices have now started to build upon the platform to secure their own applications and services, both within and across regions.

 Paul Heaney.
 CISO ProofID, adds: “PingFederate is a perfect fit for challenging use cases found at global enterprises such as WWF, providing great flexibility and simplicity alongside a seamless and secure user experience.
 Coupled with ProofID’s IAM Managed Service, it allows WWF to concentrate on their key goal of conserving nature and reducing the most pressing threats to the diversity of life on Earth.”